NikolayProg/python_education/README.md

-App for setteng password for PDF-files
+App for setteng password of PDF-files